 Prevention Of Wood Warping For Wood Signs

 The prevention of wood warping is not as challenging as you may think.
 It really comes down to understanding why and how wood warps as mentioned above.
 Then taking that knowledge and applying techniques to minimize the moisture level in your wood.
 But first I wanted to provide a more detailed description of the moisture level in wood.

 What Is Moisture Content In Your Wood For Wood Signs

-Moisture and humidity are not friends for your wood for your wood signs.
+Moisture and humidity are not friends for your wood signs.
 It makes your wood bow, swell and warp.
 This is done when the grains in your wood absorb moisture at different levels.
-Then when the wood has a chance to dry it dries at shrinks and changes at different level which causes the wood to stress and warp.
+Then when the wood has a chance to dry it dries it shrinks and changes at different levels which causes the wood to stress and warp.

 You want your moisture content to optimally be 6% or 8%.
 You can enhance the ability to reach that moisture content level by using a kiln process.
 If you want to know more about drying your wood to prevent splits or cracks, you can read our post – “Wood Sign Crack Split Prevention Spreading Repair“.

 How To Prevent Wood Warping For Your Wood Sign

 There are many ways you can try to prevent wood warping for your wood sign.
 Besides picking the more expensive wood for your wood sign with the perfect grain there are other ways to help prevent wood warping.

 Stacking You Wood – As mentioned stacking your wood for your wood signs can be very beneficial.
 Avoid warping by stack with stickers (Separators).
 Stack on a flat surface, off the ground, and in the environment, you will be creating your wood sign.
 This allows air circulation for the best EMC.